JDN89/crafting_interpreters/rlox/README.md

 - cargo run --bin lox
 - cargo run --bin generate_ast

+## TODO
+- place breakpoints and go in detail through the code
+- make Literal in Token an option;
+- place ast printer in a unit test?

+    pub literal: Literal,

 # Learned java
 - post increment is first using the variable and then adding to it charAt(i++), gets the char at index i and then increments the index
 - pre increment means incrementing the variable before using it